-People who have an aquarium as a hobby usually make mistakes that lead to their fish to becoming ill or even dying.
-Unsuccessful outcomes can lead to a lot of frustration, and many will leave the hobby even though they have already invested heavily in equipment, medicine, and fish.
+People who have an aquarium as a hobby usually make mistakes that lead to their fish becoming ill or even dying.
+Unsuccessful outcomes can cause a lot of frustration, and many will leave the hobby even though they have already invested heavily in equipment, medicine, and fish.

 This is a list of common mistakes you might make, along with recommendations to avoid them.